SoftwareHeritage/swhapguide/SWHAP@Paris.md

 You can proceed in two ways:

--   *manually*: using the *Git* commands to push the successive versions into the `versionned source code` folder, manually updating the metadata using the data collected during the curation phase in the catalogue.md file ;
+-   *manually*: using the *Git* commands to push the successive versions into the `versionned source code` folder, manually updating the metadata using the data collected during the curation phase in the catalogue.md file.
+See (TO DO add link) for the step by step process ;

 -   *automatically*: if a great number of versions have been collected it might become very tedious to commit them manually one by one.
 To alleviate the hurdle, we set up a tool that can automatically do it for you.
 To allow the tool to work, you will first need to gather the commit metadata for all the versions in one csv file, that the tool will be able to read from.
 Then you will be able to reconstruct the development history of the software in one single run; using the [DT2SG Tool developed by University of Pisa](https://github.com/Unipisa/DT2SG).
 You can see a running example in the next section.